7 Days of Funk (album): Recording and production

-Dâm-Funk created the music, and Snoopzilla came up with the vocals, then Dâm took it from there.
+Dām-Funk created the music, and Snoopzilla came up with the vocals, then Dām took it from there.
 "I was like, 'I'm letting Dam-Funk produce me, so produce me'," Snoop explained during an interview with Spin.
 "That's what the project was all about – him having the comfort zone of doing what he do, with no 'Hey man, we've got to get this done by this date.'
 No pressure, no dates, no nothing.
 We worked when we wanted to work and made what we wanted to make."
-Dâm-Funk gave Snoopzilla creative freedom on each song.
+Dām-Funk gave Snoopzilla creative freedom on each song.
 "I just left it up to Snoop," he told HipHopDX.
 "I mean he was in charge of all of that.
 He really did a good job.
 And it was like a telepathic type of vibe, where I didn't have to say too much or anything at all.
 It's like he just handled it and knew where to put different nuances in and place the cadences.
 His rhythm matches everything I wanna hear on a track.
 So it worked out beautifully."

-Snoopzilla explained that he and Dâm made the album only thirty-four minutes in length because it would induce the listener to want more.
+Snoopzilla explained that he and Dām made the album only thirty-four minutes in length because it would induce the listener to want more.
 "We just be looking at it like it's only 34 minutes of music.
 That's all we gave up was 34 minutes.
 But it's 34 minutes of quality music, good music.
 Babygirl that [did an] interview with me, she was like, 'That music reminds me of a big hug.
 I could just play it from top to bottom.'
 There's a lot of albums you can't play from top to bottom anymore, you gotta go to your favorite song and go back and go forward.
 This record you could play from top to bottom.
 And it's 34 minutes, so by the time you get to where you going, it just started all over again, and you back riding again."